bvieth/scRNA-seq-pipelines/README.md

-The alignment folder contains the commands per aligner for indexing, mapping, counting expression per gene and subsequently summarising the expresison into one gene count matrix per protocol, aligner and annotation combination.
+The alignment folder contains the commands per aligner for indexing, mapping, counting expression per gene and subsequently summarising the expression into one gene count matrix per protocol, aligner and annotation combination.
 In particular, it contains R scripts for filtering out multi-mapped reads for bwa and kallisto alignments.
 Additionally, we provide an RNA-seq experiment output of one cell (fastq